-What would have taken an analyst a very long time to find, and even longer to test against real world examples, can now be tried, tested, and applied to new data sets in a relatively short time frame.
+What would have taken an analyst a very long time to find, and even longer to test against real world examples, can now be tried, tested, and applied to new data sets in a relatively short time frame using tools like CueAI.
 This is especially valuable when needing to pivot and make quick (but informed) decisions amidst the supply chain crunch, when correlations would previously have taken weeks or months to surface in the wild.

 Machine learning has the power to automate processes (like recording data from your Packing List and comparing it to a Bill of Lading), understand unstructured data (like predicting maintenance from images of equipment), and personalize recommendations for action (like suggesting a real-time assortment change due to changing supply levels).